An Almost Religious Awe: Production

 "An Almost Religious Awe" reveals that Angela's husband Cal (played by Yahya Abdul-Mateen II) was the human identity that Doctor Manhattan had taken and that Angela was aware of this all along.
 According to showrunner Damon Lindelof, the writers had developed the miniseries with Angela as the central character, and only reused characters from the limited series comic when they would help advance Angela's story.
 When they considered how they could bring Doctor Manhattan back, they quickly settled that he could serve as a facet of love in Angela's life, creating the character of Cal.
 When casting for Cal, the showrunners were looking for qualities needed for both Cal and Manhattan, though did not tell those auditioning about the latter.
 Lindelof had been impressed with Abdul-Mateen's performance in The Handmaid's Tale and felt he could play the role of Cal who knew something was "off" about his identity.
 Additionally, the crew observed adequate chemistry in screen tests between Abdul-Mateen and Regina King, who plays Angela.
 Abdul-Mateen himself said that the role of Cal only hinted towards a "promising future," and had accepted the part of Cal as an opportunity to work with Lindelof.
 Lindelof subsequently told Abdul-Mateen of his dual role sometime between the filming of the second and third episodes.
 King herself was not told until after she had read scripts for the third and fourth episode of the series and questioned how Cal's behavior was scripted to Lindelof.

-Television critics found several clues layered in previous episodes that pointed to this revelation, including Cal's own dialogue mimicking what Manhattan might say and Laurie's own feelings about Cal.
+Television critics found several clues layered in previous episodes that pointed to this revelation, including Cal's dialogue mimicking what Manhattan might say and Laurie's feelings about Cal.
 Lindelof pointed to the Easter egg that Laurie's vibrator shown in "She Was Killed by Space Junk" was named "Excalibur" by its creator Daniel Dreiberg, as revealed on the supplementary material website "Peteypedia."
 The name is a play on the phrase "Ex-Cal Abar," which describes Laurie's relationship to Manhattan at this point in time.

 The end credits of the song feature a cover of David Bowie's "Life on Mars?", written for the series by Watchmen composers Trent Reznor and Atticus Ross.
-Reznor, who was personal friends with Bowie prior to the latter's death in 2016, remarked that composing the cover was a daunting task, but that he and Ross were ultimately "very proud" of the end result.
+Reznor, who was personal friends with Bowie prior to the latter's death in 2016, remarked that composing the cover was a daunting task, but that he and Ross were ultimately "very proud" of the result.

-The episode's title is taken from Manhattan's own recollections in the original comic book series, describing the reaction of the Vietnamese soldiers that surrendered to him when America won the Vietnam War in the Watchmen alternate history.
+The episode's title is taken from Manhattan's recollections in the original comic book series, describing the reaction of the Vietnamese soldiers that surrendered to him when America won the Vietnam War in the Watchmen alternate history.